jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

 ) <fig_4>

-Contrary to the labeling in @fig_4, tank Types are usually labeled with Roman numerals (I,II, III, IV) in the literature
-@Wang2021b @Jella2024 @Cheng2024 @Rivard2019.
+It is important to note that, contrary to the labeling in @fig_4, tank types are conventionally designated using Roman numerals (I, II, III, IV) in literature @Wang2021b @Jella2024 @Cheng2024 @Rivard2019.
+At the time of writing this thesis, a Type V tank had also been developed @Air2023 @Air2023a.
+This latest iteration represents a significant advancement in pressure vessel technology, although it comes with certain trade-offs.
-Tank type V  @Air2023 @Air2023a had already been developed at the time of writing this thesis.
-However, it is the most expensive of all variants @Jaber2024.
-It consists exclusively of fiber-reinforced plastic, has no liner @Su2021.
-Type V weighs about 20% less than Type IV @Su2021 and according to @Moradi2019 used to withstand a lower maximum pressure.
+The Type V tank is characterized by its composition, consisting exclusively of #gl_("cfrp", long:true) without a liner @Su2021.
+This design offers a notable weight reduction, with Type V tanks weighing approximately 20% less than their Type IV counterparts @Su2021.
-However, more up to date literate @Cheng2024 states that the Type V can bear higher pressures than Type IV.
+Initially, Type V tanks were reported to withstand lower maximum pressures compared to Type IV @Moradi2019.
+Yet, more recent literature @Cheng2024 indicates that Type V tanks can now bear higher pressures than Type IV, suggesting ongoing improvements in their design and manufacturing processes.
-Yet, several engineering challenges needs to be overcome before they can be adopted commercially and offer a reliable alternative to Type IV tanks @Air2023.
+Despite these advancements, Type V tanks remain the most expensive variant among all tank types @Jaber2024.
+Moreover, their widespread commercial adoption faces several engineering challenges @Air2023.
+These hurdles must be overcome before Type V tanks can be considered a reliable and commercially viable alternative to the well-established Type IV tanks.
+The ongoing research and development in this area underscores the complex nature of pressure vessel technology and its potential for further innovation.

 /* ---------------------------- general statement --------------------------- */
-From tank Type I to V, the weight decreases on the one hand, and on the other hand, the maximum bearable pressure as well as usally the costs increase.
+A general trend can be observed across the tank Types I to V: as the type number increases, there is a decrease in weight accompanied by an increase in maximum bearable pressure and, typically, in cost.
-However, it is important to consider such general statements espeically with regard to the costs as rough view.
+However, it is important to consider such general statements, especially with regard to costs, as a rough overview.
-Generally it can be said that the tank Type II costs more than the Type I and that the Types II IV and V costs more than the Types I and II.
+Generally, it can be said that the tank Type II costs more than Type I, and that Types III, IV, and V cost more than Types I and II.
-First Type I tanks are made of metal only @Su2021 and common metals used include steel and aluminium alloys.
-Next, because such tanks are the easiest to manufacture among the five types they are generally the cheapest variant @Cheng2024.
+Type I tanks are made of metal only @Su2021, and common metals used include steel and aluminium alloys.
+Because such tanks are the easiest to manufacture among the five Types, they are generally the cheapest variant @Cheng2024.
-Furhtermore similar to Type I, Type II tanks are also all-metal cylinders except that they have carbon fibre or glass fibre filament wrapped around their straight body part @Cheng2024.
+Furthermore, similar to Type I, Type II tanks are also all-metal cylinders, except that they have carbon fibre or glass fibre filament wrapped around their straight body part @Cheng2024.
-However, considering the costs of the Types III and IV is more complex.
+Nonetheless, considering the costs of Types III and IV is more complex.
-// -------------------------------------------------------------------------- //

-In order to build some intuation for this, initally some insights provided by @Mori2009 shall be viewed followed by some concrete compairsions made between tank Type III and IV.
+To build some intuition for this, initially some insights provided by @Mori2009 shall be examined, followed by concrete comparisons made between tank Types III and IV.
-Starting with @Mori2009, he showed  that the Types III and IV tanks require less than 40% of the thickness that Type I tanks would need for a given pressue value.
+In @Mori2009 it could be shown that the tank Types III and IV require less than 40% of the thickness that tank Type I would need for the same given pressure value.
-The visual depiction of this is given in @fig_11.
+A visual depiction of this is given in @fig_11.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/0_Standards/1_Pressure_Vessel/2_Same_Pressure.jpg",
   width: 50%),
-  caption: [Required wall thickness for different tank types for a pressure of 350 bar.
-Normalised with respect to the Type I tank @Cheng2024 @Mori2009.], ) <fig_11>
+  caption: [Required wall thickness for different tank types at a pressure of 350 bar.
+Normalized with respect to the Type I tank @Cheng2024 @Mori2009.], ) <fig_11>

+// -------------------------------------------------------------------------- //
-Less thickness means less material, which has a benefical impact on reducing tank's weight and reducing raw material costs.
+Less thickness means less material, which has a beneficial impact on reducing the tank's weight and raw material costs.
-Next, #gl_("cfrp", long:true) has lower density than steel and aluminum @Hans_Bargel_2022 @Schuermann2007 @Rossow_2014, which also has an weight reduciton impact.
+Furthermore, #gl_("cfrp") has a lower density than steel and aluminum @Hans_Bargel_2022 @Schuermann2007 @Rossow_2014, which also contributes to weight reduction.
-Thus, the weight of the composite tanks, not only require less material than the steel coutnerpart, but also because #gl_("cfrp") has a lower density than metal, again gains significant weight reduction.
+Thus, the composite tanks not only require less material than their steel counterparts but also achieve significant weight reduction due to the lower density of #gl_("cfrp") compared to metal.

-Next, in order to see some unexpected behavior that could arise when attempting to give general pricing rules for tank Type III and IV, results from @Cheng2024 shall be viewed.
+To observe some unexpected behavior that could arise when attempting to give general pricing rules for tank Types III and IV, results from @Cheng2024 shall be examined.
-For that @Cheng2024 tested compared Type III with 300 and 700 bar with one Type IV 700 bar.
+@Cheng2024 compared Type III tanks at 300 and 700 bar with a Type IV tank at 700 bar.
-Important findings are depicted in @fig_12.
+Some of the important findings are depicted in @fig_12.
-It can be obsevered that the manufacturing costs for the tank Type III increased depending on the desired pressure.
+It can be observed that the manufacturing costs for the Type III tank increased depending on the desired pressure.
-The impact on that the costs of cost 600 \$/kg for 350 bar increased to 1600 \$/kg for 700 bar.
+Specifically, the costs rose from 600 \$/kg for 350 bar to 1600 \$/kg for 700 bar.
-Comapring the costs of the 700 bar tank Type III and IV, it can be noted that the Type IV is cheaper than the Type III.
+Comparing the costs of the 700 bar Type III and IV tanks, it can be noted that the Type IV is cheaper than the Type III.
-However, the Type III for 350 bar is still cheaper than the 700 bar Type IV.
+Still, the Type III tank at 350 bar is still cheaper than the 700 bar Type IV tank.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/0_Standards/1_Pressure_Vessel/3_Type_3_4_Costs.jpg",
   width: 100%),
-  caption: [Comparison of (a) specific costs, (b) specific weights and (c) specific sizes of the three types of commonly used hydrogen tanks for storing 1 kg hydrogen @Cheng2024.], ) <fig_12>
+  caption: [Comparison of (a) specific costs, (b) specific weights, and (c) specific sizes of three types of commonly used hydrogen tanks for storing 1 kg of hydrogen @Cheng2024.], ) <fig_12>

 Next, @Shin2023a conducated a detailed comparison between the costs of the tank Type III and IV.
-It was concluded that the cost of the tank Type III was 46% higher than that of the type IV-a, where the appendix a was internally used in @Shin2023a to differciate between two different type IV configurations.
+It was concluded that the cost of the tank Type III was 46% higher than that of the Type IV-a, where the appendix a was internally used in @Shin2023a to differciate between two different Type IV configurations.
 The provided reason for this outcome was the tank Type III incurred higher manufacturing costs because of its aluminum liner material.
 The alumium liner required a demanding high-temperature process, which had the highest energy costs.
 The tank Type IV on the other hand used a plastic liner, which are simpler and less expensive to produce @Shin2023a.
 // -------------------------------------------------------------------------- //

+A detailed comparison between the costs of tank Types III and IV was conducted by @Shin2023a.
+Their study concluded that the cost of the tank Type III was 46% higher than that of the Type IV-a, where the appendix 'a' was internally used to differentiate between two different Type IV configurations.
+The provided reason for this outcome was that the tank Type III incurred higher manufacturing costs due to its aluminum liner material.
+The aluminum liner required a demanding high-temperature process, which had the highest energy costs.
+The tank Type IV, on the other hand, used a plastic liner, which is simpler and less expensive to produce @Shin2023a.
-Literature like @Shin2023, who are the same two authors of @Shin2023a, @Muthukumar2023 and @Wang2021b state that that tank Type III and IV would cost 700 \$/kg and 633 \$/kg , respectively.
+Literature sources including @Shin2023 (who are the same two authors as @Shin2023a), @Muthukumar2023, and @Wang2021b state that tank Types III and IV would cost 700 \$/kg and 633 \$/kg, respectively.
-Mentioned resouces provide these infromation in a tabular form, but do not provide addition informaiton.
+These resources provide this information in a tabular form but do not provide additional information.
-This is problematic, since it is not clear which costs are included in the numbers 700 \$/kg and 633 \$/kg.
+This is problematic, as it is not clear which costs are included in the figures 700 \$/kg and 633 \$/kg.
-Costs such as raw material, liner material, energy, labor and other manufactoring costs.
+These could include costs such as raw material, liner material, energy, labor, and other manufacturing costs.
-The mentioned literature refer to @Rivard2019 and in @Rivard2019 itself a link to to a document that return a 404 error message or file not found.
+The mentioned literature refers to @Rivard2019, and in this source itself, a link is provided that points to a 404 error message or file not found.
-Manual search for the document based on its title and the authors only found one report that has a similar name, the same first two authors and year 2013 @Law2013.
+A manual search for the document based on its title and authors only found one report that has a similar name, the same first two authors, and the year 2013 @Law2013.
-The reasons why the original document is required is to understand the surroudning conitions, whom without, the  general pricing of 700 \$/kg and 633 \$/kg  for the tank Types III and IV, respectively, hide the intricate nature of the cost of the tank Types III and IV.
+The original document is required to understand the surrounding conditions, without which the general pricing of 700 \$/kg and 633 \$/kg for tank Types III and IV, respectively, obscures the intricate nature of the costs for these tank types.

-While @Shin2023 provided the mentioned \$/kg costs, it also provides a literature on the prices of hydrogen storage tanks that range from around \$500 to \$3600.
+While @Shin2023 provided the mentioned \$/kg costs, it also presents a literature review on the prices of hydrogen storage tanks that range from around \$500 to \$3600.
-To underscore the scientific need for the cost modeling, @Shin2023 additionaly provides a literate review on cost modeling.
+To underscore the scientific need for cost modeling, @Shin2023 additionally provides a literature review on this topic.
-To hihglight the fact that also the choice of the liner material for the tank Type IV is an important informaiton to provide @tab_16 can be viewed.
+To highlight the fact that the choice of liner material for the tank Type IV is also important information, @tab_16 can be viewed.
 The complete listing can be found in @Shin2023 or updated prices at @link_plastiker.

 #figure(